In 10-year fight, Indigenous mother seeks to reclaim her children taken into custody

 A Commission of Inquiry headed by retired judge Ted Hughes into the death of Phoenix Sinclair raised similar concerns.

 "Cross-Canada research shows that Aboriginal children are taken from their homes in far greater numbers, not because they are Aboriginal, but because they are living in far worse circumstances than other children," the 2014 report said.
 "They are poor because their parents are poor.
-They live in substandard housing; their parents are struggling with additions; and they don't have the family and supports they need."
+They live in substandard housing; their parents are struggling with addictions; and they don't have the family and supports they need."

 We have closed comments on this story for legal reasons.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.